Skip to main content

 O: Orbital

-Ramp 1 is horizontal, Ramp 2 is vertical.
-Motion uses a quadrature sine wave generator to animate the ramps in an elliptical orbit matching the aspect ratio of the video frame.
+Ramp 1 video waveforms are horizontal, Ramp 2 video waveforms are vertical.
+Motion uses a quadrature sine wave generator to animate the video waveforms in an elliptical orbit matching the aspect ratio of the video frame.
 Phase 1 controls speed, Phase 2 controls depth.

 Scrolls: Orbital mode